np-codey/ArmorAffectsMovement/README.md

 ## TODO

 - Restrict recalc code to only trigger on Inventory window, not every window
-- Weight affects climbing (the player will slip more)
+- Weight affects climbing (the player will slip more), with a "you slip!" message, perhaps
-- Weight affects jump height
 - Running uses more endurance as a function of weight
-- Feedback and messages: "Your armor weighs you down"
+- Feedback and messages: "Your armor weighs you down" and "Your armor makes climbing harder"
+- Revamp jump heights as they are quite underpowered anyway and this would emphasise low equip weight options -- Option to enable/disable